DEFRA/ffc-development-guide/guides/developer-laptop-setup/README.md

 This guide will be targeted towards those setups.
 For Windows 10, all mention of terminal commands should be run in WSL unless specified.

+## Microsoft InTune
+Microsoft InTune allows an off network device access to Defra O365 resources such as Outlook and Sharepoint.

+As InTune requires a new user profile to be created on the device, it is recommended that developers request and complete InTune enrollment before following this guide, to avoid duplicating setup effort.

+See [Joiners, movers and leavers](../jlm.md) for enrollment steps.

 ## Configuration steps
 ### Windows 10
 - [ ] [Install Windows Subsystem for Linux (WSL)](install-wsl.md)